 In this example, the generic symbol for search and research is the magnifying glass.
 So, we had to include this on the icons for research topics.

-But to drill down to qualitative research, for example, we had to consider what is it that makes qualitative research different from other types of research?
+But to drill down to qualitative research, for example, we had to consider what is it that makes that research different from other types of research?
 The answer we came to was it involves direct conversations with customers.

 And “conversation” does have an identifiable symbol in the form of speech bubbles, which you can see in the design.

 Same process when it came to quantitative research.
-What is it about quantitative research which makes it different from other types of research?
+What is it about quantitative research which makes it different?
 Well, that research is about numbers and trends.
-And these, you could symbolise with the use of a graph.
+And you could symbolise these with a graph.
+Which is what you then see in the quantitative research icon.

 Convey meaning with the least amount of design